ultravideo/uvgComm/BUILDING.md

 | Crypto++ |     Yes      |      No      |

 You will need a Qt Account to download Qt.
-Download the open-source Qt Online Installer from https://www.qt.io/download-open-source.
+Download the open-source Qt Online Installer from the bottom of https://www.qt.io/download-open-source page.
 You may also use the commercial version if desirable.

 Select Custom install and then install the following components:
 ```